-Around 70 per cent of your body is made of water: it makes up approximately 75 per cent of muscle, 50 per cent of fat and even 50 per cent of your bones.
+Around 60 per cent of your body is made of water: it makes up approximately 79 per cent of muscle, 73 per cent of your heart and brain, and even 31 per cent of your bones (i).
 Blood is mostly made of water too.
 But if you have an excessive build-up of water (or fluid) in the circulatory system, body tissues or body cavities, it’s known as fluid retention (or water retention).

-Some men have fluid retention too, though nobody really knows whether fewer men are really affected than women or whether men are simply less likely to seek professional help for fluid retention symptoms.
+Experts believe women are more prone than men to fluid retention (ii), though nobody really knows whether fewer men are really affected than women or whether men are simply less likely to seek professional help for fluid retention symptoms.

 What are the symptoms?